LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 We are not sure what the question is here.
 If the question is whether our implementation of the experiment is faithful to the definitions from section 5 and the discussion about statistics from section 6, then the answer is emphatically yes.
-Of course we have validate manually a number of blame trails for each mode and moreover our implementation of the experiment comes with plenty of sanity checks.
+Of course we have validated manually a number of blame trails for each mode and moreover our implementation of the experiment comes with plenty of sanity checks.